 My payroll passion starts with the idea that Payroll is key to an organization's central nervous system, integral to its success.
 If you don't accurately calculate an employee's pay, the problems can trickle down to poor employee morale.
 Losing trust harms the whole organization.
 So employers need to recognize its fundamental value.
 Payroll professionals are resilient: we embrace challenges and turn them into opportunities.
 Payroll professionals are critical thinkers.
 When there's a problem, I love to get in there and solve it.

-Sherisse Mason, CPM
+Sherisse Mason, PLP

 Director, Pay and Benefits Support

 Ontario Shared Services | Ministry of Government & Consumer Services

 I'm passionate about payroll because it is so multi-faceted and requires real expertise.
 Payroll is its own field.
 It is not about just pay.
 It's about complying with many fast-changing regulations and legislation.
 And it's about understanding how this will affect the business.
 The National Payroll Institute is helping companies understand that payroll is about so much more than just administration.
 It impacts the short and long-term health of every business, and it can't be done off the side of a desk.
 Successful organizations should ensure that payroll has a seat at the table — to change company policies, to negotiate collective agreements, to navigate the future.
 We're helping Canada understand the critical role of payroll in any organization.